tst2005/mom/README.md

 ## What is MOM ?

-It will be a minimal Lua Framework.
+It was a minimal Lua Framework.
+Now it growing...
+The featured approch is mainly usefull to embedding lot of usefull dependencies inside only one file.
+This file should be also use as a script for command line use (like shell script but in lua).

 ## At the beginning